ewbolme/UnicornPost/automation/README.md

 # Automation Framework

-A concise manual on executing the automation script for deploying the complete Unicorn project on AWS.
+A concise manual on executing the automation script for deploying the complete UnicornPost project on AWS.

 ## Table of contents
 Informations